 Bob Jones was the son of a white man, Leazer Alvis Jones, and his slave Elizabeth.
 Bob Jones came to Texas as a child with his parents and a brother.
 During the Civil War, his father returned to his white family in Arkansas (members of Leazer’s two families remain friends today).
 Elizabeth, also called Lizzie, was born in 1827 and died in 1877.
-She is buried in Medlin Cemetery in present-day Trophy Club.
+She is buried in what was originally the "colored" section of Medlin Cemetery in present-day Trophy Club.

 Through his early teens, Bob Jones herded sheep for his father and lived in the area that’s now Westlake.
 After the war, he moved closer to Denton Creek and started a cattle and farming operation.
 Bob Jones became one of the area’s largest landowners, eventually owning 1,000-2,000 acres on the Tarrant County-Denton County line.
 Much of that land is now under Lake Grapevine.